hiro4669/relay_server/README.md

 # relay_server
-Relay Server example for gPBL 2021
+This project is for gPBL 2021 for relaying data based on the connections using TCP connections and WebSocket respectively